 - Explain how beliefs and ideology affect the formation of public opinion

 The collection of public opinion through polling and interviews is a part of American political culture.
 Politicians want to know what the public thinks.
 Campaign managers want to know how citizens will vote.
 Media members seek to write stories about what Americans want.
 Every day, polls take the pulse of the people and report the results.
-Why do we care what people think?
+And yet we have to wonder: Why do we care what people think?

 What Is Public Opinion?

 Public opinion is a collection of popular views about something, perhaps a person, a local or national event, or a new idea.
 For example, each day, a number of polling companies call Americans at random to ask whether they approve or disapprove of the way the president is guiding the economy.

 When situations arise internationally, polling companies survey whether citizens support U.S. intervention in places like Syria or Ukraine.
 These individual opinions are collected together to be analyzed and interpreted for politicians and the media.
 The analysis examines how the public feels or thinks, so politicians can use the information to make decisions about their future legislative votes, campaign messages, or propaganda.

 But where do people’s opinions come from?
 Most citizens base their political opinions on their beliefs and their attitudes, both of which begin to form in childhood.
 Beliefs are closely held ideas that support our values and expectations about life and politics.
 For example, the idea that we are all entitled to equality, liberty, freedom, and privacy is a belief most people in the United States share.
 We may acquire this belief by growing up in the United States or by having come from a country that did not afford these valued principles to its citizens.

 Our attitudes are also affected by our personal beliefs and represent the preferences we form based on our life experiences and values.
 A person who has suffered racism or bigotry may have a skeptical attitude toward the actions of authority figures, for example.